 Table ES-1 (cont.)
-IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation PUBLIC SERVICES Implementation of the REGPA would result in potentially significant impacts associated with fire and police protection services.
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation PUBLIC SERVICES 8 Implementation of the REGPA would result in potentially significant impacts associated with fire and police protection services.
 PUB-1: Analyze public safety and protection response times and staff levels for each project.
 Site specific analysis of fire and police protection service response times and staffing levels shall be completed for proposed future solar development projects, as deemed appropriate by the County, at the cost of the project applicant, prior to final project design approval of each project.
 The analysis shall include a determination regarding a project's impact to fire and police protection services and outline feasible measures to maintain adequate response times for fire and police protection services.
 PUB-2: Provide onsite security during the construction and long-term operation of the project.
-For project sites associated with proposed future solar development projects that are determined through Mitigation Measure PUB-1 to have insufficient law enforcement protection services or significant impacts to law enforcement services, project proponents shall be required to provide adequate, onsite private security for the duration of construction activities and during the long-term operation of the project to the satisfaction of the County.
+For project sites associated with proposed future solar development projects that are determined through Mitigation Measure PUB-1 to have insufficient law enforcement protection services or significant impacts to law enforcement services, project proponents shall be required to provide adequate, onsite private security for the duration of construction activities and during the long-term operation of the security detail shall be determined by the County.
 The actual size and configuration of the security detail shall be determined by the County during preparation of the Development Agreement for the future solar energy project.
 PUB-3: Pay mitigation fees for public safety and protection services.
-The County shall require project proponents to pay established County development mitigation fees for fire and police protection, and emergency services and to sustain adequate response times as required by the County.
+The County shall require project proponents to pay established County development mitigation fees for fire and police protection services.
+Said fees shall be used to maintain proper staffing levels for fire and police protection services.
+Said fees shall be used to sustain adequate response times as required by the County.
 Less Than Significant

-Impacts Mitigation Measures Significance After Mitigation RECREATION Implementation of the REGPA would result in less than significant impacts to recreational facilities.
-SOCIOECONOMICS No mitigation measures are required.
-Less Than Significant Implementation of the REGPA would result in potentially adverse socioeconomic effects related to changes in the local economy, housing availability related to temporary construction workers, and levels of public service provision.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation RECREATION • Implementation of the REGPA would result in less than significant impacts to recreational facilities.
+No mitigation measures are required.
+Less Than Significant SOCIOECONOMICS Implementation of the REGPA would result in potentially adverse socioeconomic effects related to changes in the local economy, housing availability related to temporary construction workers, and levels of public service provision.
 SOC-1: Minimize impacts on transient housing.
 To further offset potential negative effects and increased demand on transient housing, General Plan Policy ED-4.5, Employ and Train Local Labor, shall be supplemented with the following: For renewable energy projects where the construction schedule exceeds one-year, community monitoring programs shall be developed that would identify and evaluate transient housing demand and other socioeconomic effects utilizing economic models such as JEDI.
 Measures developed for monitoring may include the collection of data reflecting the workforce demands and social effects (such as tracking any demonstrable drop in recreational usership) as a result of increased transient housing demand from construction workers at the local and County level.
 Project developers shall work with the County, local chambers of commerce, and/or other applicable local groups to assist transient workers in finding temporary lodging.
 If temporary lodging is not available, developers of utility scale projects shall consider the feasibility of providing on-site temporary housing accommodations for all projects.
 Less Than Significant